-Law of Banking and Payments is an elective course taught in the final year of the LLB programme.
-The Banking and Payments course covers a wide range of issues and topics of interest and importance not only to those students contemplating careers as banking lawyers, but also to those intending to practise as general corporate or commercial lawyers.
-The course includes sections on: the law of negotiable instruments, specifically bills of exchange, promissory notes and cheques; the relationship between a bank and its customer within the law of cheques; documentary credits; issues surrounding the Financial Intelligence Centre Act ('FICA'), particularly measures aimed at the detection and prevention of money laundering; an overview of the Prevention of Organised Crime Act ('POCA') and the obligations which that act imposes on professionals and business people; and an overview of banking regulation.
+The core component of the Forms of Payment course is the law of negotiable instruments, specifically bills of exchange, promissory notes and cheques.
+The relationship between a bank and its customer within the law of cheques will also be discussed.
+The course will then look at issues surrounding the Financial Intelligence Centre Act (FICA), particularly measures aimed at the detection and prevention of money laundering.
+If time permits, there will be a brief overview of the Prevention of Organised Crime Act (POCA) and the obligations which that act imposes on professionals and business people.